sknadig/sknadig.dev/_pages/home.md

 Hello there!

 I'm Shreekantha (Shree).
-I'm currently a Speech Recognition Engineer at [Dialpad](https://www.dialpad.com/), building the next-gen ASR product.
+I'm currently a Speech Recognition Engineer at [Dialpad Canada](https://www.dialpad.com/), leading the next-gen ASR product efforts.
 Before this, I was pursuing MS by Research in Data Science at [IIIT-Bangalore](https://www.iiitb.ac.in/) under the supervision of [Prof. Sachit Rao](https://www.iiitb.ac.in/faculty/sachit-rao) and [Prof. V. Ramasubramanian](https://www.iiitb.ac.in/faculty/v-ramasubramanian), where I also worked at the [E-Health Research Center (EHRC)](https://ehrc.iiitb.ac.in/) and the [Machine Intelligence and Robotics Center (MINRO)](https://minro.org/) as a Research Scholar.
 I graduated with a thesis on ["Multi-task learning in end-to-end attention-based automatic speech recognition"](https://drive.google.com/file/d/1KAS1Hm0-9ZcAxc7h3YIIKxAz9lbgBD5i/view?usp=sharing).
 Before joining IIIT-Bangalore, I was with Sonus Networks (Now [Ribbon Communications](https://ribboncommunications.com/)) where I worked on developing and testing [Element Management Systems](https://ribboncommunications.com/company/get-help/glossary/element-management-system-ems) for 4G-VOIP products.
-I have a B.E. in Telecommunication Engineering from [JNNCE Shivamogga (VTU)](https://jnnce.ac.in/).
+I have a Bachelor's degree in Telecommunication Engineering from [JNNCE Shivamogga (VTU)](https://jnnce.ac.in/).

 **My research interests include:**